leon4rd/test/README.md

-## I was wondering why the frisbee was getting bigger, then it hit me.
+## I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.